Goonerd17/Goonerd17/README.md

 In addition to writing code, I am interested in planning, designing, building, and operating services to make them real.

-**My goal is to become a skilled developer and ultimately build a platform where many people can aesthetically discuss about various arts.**
+**My goal is to become a skilled developer and ultimately build a platform where many people can talk about various arts from an aesthetic perspective.**

 ***